byishimo1234-glitch/alu-higher_level_programming/python-import_modules/README.md

-File that Write a program that prints the result of the addition of all arguments
+File that Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).